NICOCODIGO/Dispatch-NYC-bike/README.md

 }
 ```

-That's the whole thing.
-Multiply by 2,509.
+That's the whole thing, repeated 2,509 times.

-**And that's the problem.** The feed is scrupulously factual and completely
+**And that's the problem.** The feed is completely factual and completely silent
-mute on the only thing that matters.
+on the only thing that matters.
 It will tell you a station has zero bikes.
+It
-It will not tell you whether that's a crisis or a Tuesday.
-Nothing in it says
+won't tell you whether that's an emergency or a normal Tuesday.
+Nothing in it
-*urgent*, *ignore this*, *this one has been broken for six hours*, or **go here
+says *urgent*, or *ignore this one*, or *this has been broken since six this
-first**.
+morning*, or **go here first.**

 It's a spreadsheet with 2,509 rows and no sort order.